 •Be Computer illiterate

-There are positive nonverbal cues that you can send during an interview to help the interview team view you favourably such as a good smile and a sweet face, not a frown.
+There are positive nonverbal tacts that you can send during an interview to help the interview team view you favorably.
+You can smile and give a sweet face.
+Do not wear a face of frown.

-You should also have a firm and moderate handshake, but not too firm – crushing hands is no way to win favour.
+In general, If you sit up straight, it will indicate that you are paying attention.
+You will still have a slight lean forward conveys interest and engagement.
+The interviewer always are comfortable if you have a warm face, smiling.
+You should also have a firm and moderate handshake, but not too firm – crushing hands is no way to win favor.

 If you can maintain good eye contact, it will attract the attention of interviewers.
 Do not stare but make an interviewer uncomfortable by looking the speaker in the eye.